Brand voice plays a key factor in turning businesses into memorable brands.

 4. Inspect Your Visual Content

+Developing brand voice guidelines successfully also requires an audit of the media you use on your website and other channels.
 Also, ask yourself if the colors you incorporate in your graphics are acceptable to be presented to your buyer persona.

-5. Select Your Words Wisely
+5. Choose Your Words Wisely

-Using these certain phrases in your content consistently will help you shape your brand voice and tone and serve as a sort of instructions when creating your brand voice guidelines.
+Think about the words that describe your business.
+Using certain phrases in your content consistently will help you shape your brand voice and tone and serve as part of your brand voice guidelines.

 Here is an example of how Skype chooses the words they use in their content: